tom-ai/sophia-website/README.md

 Data fetching is done on the server via HTTP.

 ## Domain & Email

 The domain is registered with Cloudflare.

-Cloudflare also offer free Email Routing.
-I've set it up so that any email to `contact@sophiadignam.co.uk` gets routed to a private Gmail account.
-This has the benefit of hiding her personal email online whilst looking professional, and removes the need to open a separate mailbox.

-To respond with `contact@sophiadignam.co.uk`, I've used Postmark to sign the domain and added the appropriate DNS records to Cloudflare.
+Email routing with `contact@sophiadignam.co.uk` protects a personal email address.
+Postmark can be configured for SMTP.

 Details on the closed issue: https://github.com/tom-ai/session-musician-sd/issues/7

 ## CSS, UI and Color

-Using Tailwind CSS and the NextUI library (https://github.com/nextui-org/nextui)
+Styling is done with Tailwind CSS and the NextUI library (https://github.com/nextui-org/nextui)

 Could probably revert to vanilla UI components in the future, but the input elements are really nice (although a bit broken in some places!)

 Colors and such are being injected to a custom NextUI theme via the NextUI config.
 This theme extends the out-of-the-box dark theme.